neuroailab/cs375/2025/hw1/README.md

 Below we outline the tasks you **must complete** for this assignment.
 Please refer to the provided code template in the file `train.py` to see exactly where each piece should be implemented. **You are required** to fill in the missing parts as specified, ensuring that your final code runs correctly and produces the requested outputs.

-You should be able to train the AlexNet model at about 1 epoch per hour on a modern laptop (or signifficantly faster on any computer with a GPU).
-You should be able to train out the model for a total of 30 epochs and obtain a model with relatively storng performance.
+You should be able to train the AlexNet model at about 1 epoch per hour on a modern laptop (or significantly faster on any computer with a GPU).
+You should be able to train out the model for a total of 30 epochs and obtain a model with relatively strong performance.
 The trianing runs will take quite a bit of time so we suggest you get started early and leave your computer running overnight to train the model.

 (If your specific hardware constraints prevent you from training the model for this long come see the course staff asap and we will figure something out).